 When Will Clinical Hypnosis be Beneficial

-This practice emphasizes that we are not “Hypnotists,” but high trained therapists (health care professionals) who use clinical hypnosis along with other tools of our profession to help our client reach their full potential and overcome their difficulties.
+This practice emphasizes that we are not “Hypnotists,” but highly trained therapists (health care professionals) who use clinical hypnosis along with other tools of our profession to help our client reach their full potential and overcome their difficulties.
 Thus, Clinical Hypnosis is used as an adjunct to therapy, rather than by itself.
-This practice operates under the belief that hypnosis is most effective when the hypnotherapist is trained in both Clinical Hypnosis and other psycho-therapeutic treatments, and used only after a thorough assessment is completed.
+This practice operates under the belief that hypnosis is most effective when the hypnotherapist is trained in both Clinical Hypnosis and other psycho-therapeutic treatments and used only after a thorough assessment is completed.
 A complete assessment is important to identify what problems the client is experiencing, what may be contributing to the problem, and what the client needs to overcome these problems.
-From this assessment, a treatment plan is developed that will best meets the needs of the client and the problems that the client is having.
+From this assessment, a treatment plan is developed that will best meet the needs of the client and the problems that the client is having.
 This treatment plan may or may not include Clinical Hypnosis.
-Clinical Hypnosis will be used as part of therapy, if it is deemed to be an effective therapy tool for that particular client’s problem at that time.
+Clinical Hypnosis will be used as part of therapy if it is deemed to be an effective therapy tool for that particular client’s problem at that time.

-Many people are under the mistaken belief, that Clinical Hypnosis is a quick fix to what-ever problem they are experiencing and that in one or two sessions, they are cured.
-There are no quick fixes to people’s problems, and therapy generally involved hard work, and generally involves a number of sessions of a period of time.
+Many people are under the mistaken belief, that Clinical Hypnosis is a quick fix to whatever problem they are experiencing and that in one or two sessions, they are cured.
+There are no quick fixes to people’s problems, and therapy generally involved hard work and generally involves a number of sessions of a period of time.

 Therapists generally use clinical hypnosis in three ways: mental imagery, presenting an idea or suggestion to the client and for exploration of how past events might be unconsciously contributing to a current problem.
 It is important to keep in mind that Clinical Hypnosis like any other therapy tool is of benefit to some clients with some problems, and not helpful or it can fail, just like any other clinical method.